Gradation Of Aggregates | Types of Aggregate Grading

 GAP GRADED AGGREGATE

 Gap-graded aggregate contains only a small percentage of aggregate particles in the mid-size range.
 The curve is flat in the mid-size range.
-Some PCC mix designs use gap graded aggregate to provide a more economical mix since less sand can be used for a given workability.
-When gap-graded aggregate are specified, certain particle sizes of aggregate are omitted from the size continuum.
-Gap-graded aggregate are used to obtain uniform textures in exposed aggregate concrete.
-Close control of mix proportions is necessary to avoid segregation.
+Some PCC mix designs use gap-graded aggregate to provide a more economical mix since less sand can be used for a given workability.
+When gap-graded aggregate is specified, certain particle sizes of aggregate are omitted from the size continuum.
+Gap-graded aggregates are used to obtain uniform textures in exposed aggregate concrete.
+Close control of mixed proportions is necessary to avoid segregation.

 DENSE GRADED AGGREGATE